Sheep genetics and scrapie

 Search for related documents in the Guidance Document Repository

 The genetic makeup of sheep has been determined to be a significant factor in their susceptibility to infection with classical scrapie.
 As a result, sheep genotyping is a disease control measure used in Canada's National Scrapie Eradication Program.
-Testing for scrapie susceptibility in sheep is performed routinely at the Canadian Food Inspection Agency's (CFIA) National and World Organization for Animal Health (OIE) Reference Laboratory for Scrapie and CWD and at other animal health laboratories in Canada and the United States.
+Testing for scrapie susceptibility in sheep is performed routinely at the Canadian Food Inspection Agency's (CFIA) National and World Organization for Animal Health (OIE) Reference Laboratory for Scrapie and CWD and at other animal health laboratories both within and outside of Canada.

 At the present time, studies on goat genetics and scrapie susceptibility are more limited and less clear.
 As a result, genotyping goats for susceptibility to scrapie infection is not currently implemented as a disease control measure internationally nor a tool used in Canada's National Scrapie Eradication Program.